 If anyone would have told me I’d be thanking Disney for these fun family memories and bruised shins, I would have told them they’re high on pixie dust.
 But here we are surfing with Honolulu’s Hawaiian Fire Surf School on a Disney vacation.

 This seems unbelievable because we aren’t the textbook, or should I say storybook, family regularly spending our vacation dollars making Disney memories.
 Until now we had only two Disney chapters in our family’s travel photo albums, both when Will was 7-years old and he truly believed he could fly like Peter Pan.

 After our two-hour lesson, Will dug his toes in the warm sand and said, “My favorite thing about surfing was finding my balance.”

 And that’s what Disney’s Aulani has succeeded doing on the west coast of O’ahu.
-The only hotel-vacation club resort not located in a theme park delicately balances Disney magic and Hawaiian culture.
+Furthermore, the only hotel-vacation club resort not located in a theme park delicately balances Disney magic and Hawaiian culture.
 No lines in paradise to ride a wave made Disney doable again for me and my ohana (that’s family in Hawaiian).

 Hawaiian culture is the star attraction at Aulani

 While Disney imagineers certainly helped shape the Aulani guest experience, the mighty Magic Kingdom actually stepped down from the throne to pay homage to the legendary Hawaiian Kamehameha Dynasty, the royal family that ruled the Kingdom of Hawai’i from 1810 to 1872.
 Wisely, when designing Aulani (which means “messenger of a chief”), Disney consulted with the archipelago state’s chief cultural experts.

 The open-air lobby separates the hotel’s two wings.
-In keeping with Hawaiian belief in pono, or natural balance that’s infused in all existence, each hotel wing represents male and female energy symbolized by the water features, mural artwork and natural construction materials.
+Decor follows the Hawaiian belief in pono, or natural balance that’s infused in all existence.
+Each hotel wing represents male and female energy symbolized by the water features, mural artwork, and natural construction materials.
 The front desk is backed by a montage of stunning island images photographed by local children.

 Smiling staff greet and wreath arriving guests with leis.
-Women receive fragrant white-yellow centered, tubular flowers; men get handsome leis of dark chocolate brown kukui nuts.
+Women receive fragrant white-yellow centered, tubular flowers.
+Men get handsome leis of dark chocolate brown kukui nuts.
 Will said, “This is like a heavy necklace of giant milk duds.”
-The greeter promptly explained the nut’s history as kukui oil fueled flaming torches.
+The greeter promptly explained the nut’s history as kukui oil-fueled flaming torches.

 Hidden Mickeys & Characters Encounters are Quiet Reminders of Disney